-Introduces students to the aetiology and assessment of the more common disorders of young children, including problems of sleeping, eating, elimination, fears and phobias, and defiant/oppositional behaviours, and integrates this teaching with instruction on methods of intervention, especially behavioural interventions, for these problems.
+Introduces students to the aetiology and assessment of the more common disorders of young children, including problems of sleeping, eating, elimination, fears and phobias, defiant/oppositional behaviours; and integrates this teaching with instruction on methods of intervention, especially behavioural interventions, for these problems.
 Methods for child protection are also included.

 1. Identify the factors determining the formation and maintenance of the common psychological problems of young children.